What is breast cancer?

 LCIS does not require treatment, but women with LCIS may be recommended for more regular screenings, as they are considered to be at higher risk of developing breast cancer.

-Invasive ductal breast cancer, also known as breast cancer of no special type (NST), or not otherwise specified (NOS), is the most common type of breast cancer, making up about 8 out of 10 invasive breast cancers, i.e. cancers that have spread beyond the initial layer of tissue where they developed and are growing into surrounding, healthy tissues.
-Invasive ductal breast cancer starts in the cell lining of milk ducts.
+Invasive breast cancer of no special type (NST), previously known as invasive ductal breast cancer, not otherwise specified (NOS), is the most common type of breast cancer, making up about 8 out of 10 invasive breast cancers, i.e. cancers that have spread beyond the initial layer of tissue where they developed and are growing into surrounding, healthy tissues.

 Invasive lobular cancer is another type of invasive breast cancer, which starts in the milk-producing glands.